Haywood County DUI Court Process

 A third DUI offense in Tennessee is a felony.

-License revocation: Minimum 3 years, up to 10 years.
+- License revocation: Minimum 3 years, up to 10 years as defined under TN law.

 What to Bring to Court

-Court summons: The official document you received that informs you of the date, time, and location of your court appearance.
+- Court summons: The official notice you received that details the date, time, and location of your court appearance.

-Any documentation: Any documents relevant to your case, such as proof of insurance, vehicle registration, or documents related to your employment if you are seeking a restricted license.
+- Any documentation: Any documents relevant to your case, such as proof of insurance, vehicle registration, or prior court records.

-Professional dress code: Dress professionally and respectfully.
-Avoid wearing jeans, t-shirts, shorts, or revealing clothing.
+- Professional dress code: Dress respectfully.
+Avoid wearing shorts, tank tops, or clothing with offensive graphics.
 Business casual attire is generally appropriate.

 Local Court Procedures